 Hotmail POP3 server settings

 Windows Live Hotmail's POP3 server settings are as follows; enter each of these settings where applicable in the email program in which you are trying to configure Hotmail access.
 If your email client requires that you specify the email account type beforehand, make sure that you indicate "POP3".
-The table below lists all Hotmail POP3 settings; you will find detailed explanations in the remainder of this tutorial.
+The table below lists all Hotmail POP3 settings; you will find detailed explanations in the remainder of this tutorial.Incoming server name | pop3.live.com |

-Outgoing server port25 or 587
+Outgoing server port | 25 or 587 |

 Hotmail incoming server settings

-The incoming mail server address for the new Hotmail is pop3.live.com (Hotmail has transitioned from hotmail.com or msn.com to live.com, since Windows Live is now the service under which Microsoft provides online services and freeware for Windows users).
+(Hotmail has transitioned from hotmail.com or msn.com to live.com, since Windows Live is now the service under which Microsoft provides online services and freeware for Windows users).The incoming POP3 mail server port is

-The incoming POP3 mail server port is 995 - and not the traditional port number 110; since port settings are often auto-populated by the email program, make sure that you change to the proper port number if needed.
-(This is because Hotmail uses an encrypted (or "secure") connection to their mail server, and the port is often automatically set, assuming a non-secure connection, before you get a chance to specify incoming and outgoing port settings.)
+; since port settings are often auto-populated by the email program, make sure that you change to the proper port number if needed.
+(This is because Hotmail uses an encrypted (or "secure") connection to their mail server, and the port is often automatically set, assuming a non-secure connection, before you get a chance to specify incoming and outgoing port settings.)User credentials

-The user name and password you need to enter to access Hotmail using POP3 are simply your full Hotmail email address and your Hotmail password.
+The user name and password you need to enter to access Hotmail using POP3 are simply your full Hotmail email address and your Hotmail password.Hotmail outgoing server settings

-Because some internet service providers are starting to block port 25 (without preliminary notice in most cases) in an effort to fight junk mail (bots are often trying to use port 25 to hijack computers as spam relays), you may need to use the alternate port 587 to avoid problems connecting with the Hotmail POP3 service.
+.Because some internet service providers are starting to block port 25 (without preliminary notice in most cases) in an effort to fight junk mail (bots are often trying to use port 25 to hijack computers as spam relays), you may need to use the alternate port 587 to avoid problems connecting with the Hotmail POP3 service.
 But, officially, both ports are supported for Windows Live Hotmail.

 Security settings for Hotmail POP3 access

-Here too, as a spam prevention or mitigation measure, your POP3 Hotmail account requires "outgoing authentication" - this means that your email program needs to log into the Windows Live Hotmail service when fetching emails from the mail server, but also when attempting to send emails through Hotmail's servers.
+Here too, as a spam prevention or mitigation measure, your POP3 Hotmail account requires "outgoing authentication" - this means that your email program needs to log into the Windows Live Hotmail service when fetching emails from the mail server, but also when attempting to send emails through Hotmail's servers.Make sure that you check the checkbox that reads something like "My outgoing server (SMTP) requires authentication" - this exact wording is shared by Microsoft email programs (Windows Mail, Windows Live Mail, and Microsoft Outlook).

-Where applicable, indicate that Hotmail will use SSL ("Secure Sockets Layer", which means that authentication happens only in secure mode, where the transaction between email program and mail server is encrypted).
+("Secure Sockets Layer", which means that authentication happens only in secure mode, where the transaction between email program and mail server is encrypted).POP3 incoming mail server for Hotmail

 The Hotmail incoming mail server is the address of the mail servers on which your Windows Live Hotmail emails are stored, and from where your email program will retrieve your Hotmail emails.
-When you setup Hotmail in your email application, one of the step it will need is where to connect to download your emails, and this is where the incoming mail server comes in: when asked to enter this address, type in the value "pop3.live.com".
+When you setup Hotmail in your email application, one of the step it will need is where to connect to download your emails, and this is where the incoming mail server comes in: when asked to enter this address, type in the value "pop3.live.com

 Hotmail incoming mail server for Windows Live Mail